-- Have a secure knowledge and understanding of the subjects/curriculum areas taught: including the contribution that their subjects/curriculum areas can make to cross-curricular learning, recent relevant developments, and related pedagogy. - Know and understand the relevant statutory and non-statutory curriculum and frameworks, for subjects/curriculum areas and other relevant initiatives across the age and ability range taught. - Know how to use skills in English, maths and computing to support their teaching and wider professional activities.
+- Have a secure knowledge and understanding of the subjects/curriculum areas they teach including: the contribution that their subjects/curriculum areas can make to cross-curricular learning, recent relevant developments, and related pedagogy. - Know and understand the relevant statutory and non-statutory curricula and frameworks, including those provided through the National Strategies, for their subjects/curriculum areas and other relevant initiatives across the age and ability range they teach. - Know how to use skills in literacy, numeracy and ICT to support their teaching and wider professional activities.